Cooltech Medical Homepage

 COOLSTAT

-The CoolStat is a completely new way to manage patient temperature.
-Unlike other cooling systems, the CoolStat does not use cumbersome cooling pads or large refrigeration carts.
-The CoolStat is the ultimate in simplicity.
+CoolStat is a completely new way to manage patient temperature.
+Unlike other cooling systems, CoolStat does not use cumbersome cooling pads or large refrigeration carts.
+CoolStat is the ultimate in simplicity.
 It cools using only dry, room temperature air, based on a simple technique referred to as evaporative cooling.

 SCIENCE APPLIED TO COOLING